Typesetting for College and University Presses

 Irresistible Book Design for Self-Publishers

 You’ve spent countless hours perfecting your manuscript.
 Let the rest of the book publishing process be easy, and know that I won’t take a cut of your book sales.
 You keep all the profits, you retain the rights to your book, and you are the publisher.

-I’m Jennifer Omner, owner of ALL Publications and an award-winning book designer, serving as a guide through the book publishing maze.
+I’m Jennifer Omner, owner of ALL Publications and an award-winning book designer, helping writers become published authors.
 After your book has been professionally edited, I offer the following services.

-- Interior book design: making the pages of your book look pleasing to read and formatting the file correctly for offset printing presses or print on demand.
+- Interior book design: making the pages of your book look pleasing to read and formatting the file correctly for offset printing presses or print on demand (POD).
 I follow the rules in The Chicago Manual of Style to ensure a quality, professional product.
 Interior page design and typesetting is my specialty.

 - Cover design: making your book cover shine above the competition so it’s the one purchased.
 Take advantage of my marketing background here.

-- E-book design: creating Kindle and ePub files so your book can be read on Kindles, Nooks, iPads, iPhones, and other e-readers.
+- E-book design: creating Kindle and ePub files so your book can be read on Kindles, iPads, Nooks, and other e-readers.
 This service is only available when I’ve designed the print book first.

 - Book publishing numbers: helping you obtain the appropriate numbers for your book including ISBN, bar code, and Library of Congress Control Number.
 Please visit my Resources page and see the links under Book Publishing Numbers.

 - Book printing: ensuring the files of your book comply with printer’s specifications and meet prepress standards.
 Matching your specific book with a compatible, quality book printer and coordinating the process through delivery to you.
-Or recommending sources if your print run is under 500 books.
-If you are planning to use Lightning Source or CreateSpace, I know their file specifications.
+Or recommending sources if your print run is under 1,000 books.
+If you are planning to use Amazon CreateSpace, Lightning Source, or IngramSpark, I know their file specifications.

 - Marketing material for authors: designing business cards, bookmarks, and postcards to promote your book.

-- Marketing tips: enter your email address in the box on the right (or below, if you’re viewing this on a mobile device) to receive my free, twice monthly e-newsletter full of publishing industry news.
+- Tips: enter your email address in the box on the right (or below, if you’re viewing this on a mobile device) to receive my free monthly e-newsletter of publishing industry news and book tips.